whizzml/examples/model-or-ensemble/readme.md

-A very simple script in which we decide whether it's better to use a model or an ensemble for making predictions by creating both (given an input source) and evaluating the results, chossing the one with best f-1 measure in its evaluation.
-As only classification problems have this measure in their evaluations, the default objective field of the input dataset must be categorical.
+A very simple script in which we decide whether it's better to use a model or an ensemble for making predictions by creating both (given an input source) and evaluating the results, chossing the one with best f-1 measure in its evaluation if the objective field is categorical, or r-measure for regression problems.

 Given an input dataset: